 Compatibility

 None of the improvements or new features in IE8 will matter if websites look bad or work poorly.
 IE8 ensures full compatibility with the existing web by including the IE7 layout engine in addition to the new engine.
-Web sites and developers have the ability to select the appropriate engine to ensure compatibility.
+Websites and developers can choose the appropriate engine to ensure compatibility.

-Drill down into all the new features can be found in the IE8 product guide at:
+More information about all the new features can be found in the IE8 product guide at:

 Windows Live

-Sharing life as it happens and staying in touch with important people are two of the most popular things people do on the Internet today.
-When you add the Windows Live services to your Windows 7 PC you’ll have everything you need to share your experiences and connect quickly with your family and friends.
+Sharing life as it happens and staying in touch with the people important to us are two of the most popular things people do on the Internet today.
+When you add the Windows Live services to Windows 7, you’ll have everything you need to share your experiences and connect quickly with your family and friends.
 Windows Live gives you message and mail services, storage space for your photos and files, tools for creating blogs and web spaces, and rich programs for sharing photos and making movies.
 It also helps you keep their PC and family safe on the Internet, and gives you access to your information from anywhere.
-When combined with Windows 7, Windows Live uses many of the new experiences in Windows 7 like the new Windows Taskbar (SuperBar), Destination Menus, Windowing Capabilities, Touch, and Activities Everywhere.
+When combined with Windows 7, Windows Live uses many of the new experiences in Windows 7, like the new Windows Taskbar (SuperBar), Destination Menus, Windowing Capabilities, Touch, and Activities Everywhere.

 Messenger

 Windows Live Messenger is much more than the best way for you to quickly connect with someone.
-Now you can stay in touch with what people are doing and see snippets of information they want to share with you no matter where they are.
+You can stay in touch with what people are doing and see snippets of information they want to share with you no matter where they are.
 Move the people you chat with the most into your favorites—they’ll always be at the top of the list.
 Create a group and chat with several people in one conversation window.
 Or send your photos in Messenger and chat with a friend as you scroll through them together.
 And if you’re using a microphone or webcam, improvement in audio and video quality make it easier to hear and see people in your conversations.

 Mail